 Use of restrooms should be limited based on size to ensure at least 6 feet of distance between individuals.
-Wash your hands thoroughly afterward to reduce the potential transmission of the virus.
+Continue to wash your hands thoroughly afterward to reduce the potential transmission of the virus.
 Signs will be placed in restrooms to promote social distancing and hand hygiene.